Bird Pollinators

 The desert-dwelling white-winged dove, found in the southwestern United States, is an important pollinator of the iconic Sonoran Desert saguaro cactus.
 These doves synchronize their migration with the flowering cycle of the saguaro, sipping nectar from its flowers and facilitating pollination.
 They not only help the desert bloom, but they also serve as the main seed predators of saguaros, aiding in dispersing the cactus's seeds as they nest in large trees that serve as nurse plants for saguaro seedlings, contributing even more to the plant’s survival.
 While white-winged doves are a notable pollinator of the desert, they are also found in a variety of other habitats, including native brushlands in Texas, farmlands, suburbs, and open oak woods.

 These species, along with many other pollinating bird species around the world, exemplify the critical role that birds can play in maintaining ecological balance and diversity of plant life.
-Their interactions with flowers not only benefit biodiversity but also highlight the interconnectedness of nature, where birds and plants rely on each other for mutual sustenance and survival.
+Their interactions with plants not only benefit biodiversity but also highlight the interconnectedness of nature, where birds and plants rely on each other for mutual sustenance and survival.

 To learn more about pollinators, check out the Service's Center for Pollinator Conservation